juliendangers/express-limiter/README.md

  - `whitelist`: `function(req)` optional param allowing the ability to whitelist. return `boolean`, `true` to whitelist, `false` to passthru to limiter.
  - `skipHeaders`: `Boolean` whether to skip sending HTTP headers for rate limits ()
  - `ignoreErrors`: `Boolean` whether errors generated from redis should allow the middleware to call next().
 Defaults to false.
+ - `keyGenerator`: `function(req)` optional param to customize key generation for redis.
+Allows you to really limit every call /api instead of rate limiting each route under /api.
+Must return a String (using as a direct middleware makes using `path`, `method` and `lookup useless)
+ - `onRateLimited`: `function(req, res, next)` optional param to define the behaviour of your choice when rate limit is reached

 ### Examples